krishnnavarun/Java-Project/README.md

 ### Software

 - Java JDK 8 or higher
-- MongoDB Community Edition
-- MongoDB Java Driver (for connecting Java and MongoDB)
+- MySQL (for connecting Java and MYSQL)
 - IDE: Eclipse, IntelliJ IDEA, or VS Code

 ### Hardware